They Came to Paris Tour Overview

 Day 7: Discussion # 3 / Time at leisure

-Day 8: (beginning of optional extension) Depart tour or continue to Normandy, with cheese and Calvados tasting
+Day 8: (beginning of optional extension; more details soon) Depart tour or continue to Normandy, with cheese and Calvados tasting

 Day 9: All-day guided coach tour focusing on Canadian and US D-Day sites